Todd-Werelius/express-snapshot-static/README.md

 ## Options

 A number of options allow you to configure how express-static snapshot works.
 For the most part you can just use the default options by not passing anything to the function.
+See examples of custom snapResolver and logger below

 ```javascript
     var options = {

        sendSource      : false;                // As a last resort send the source html vs. the snapshot, if issue
                                                // tracking is on this will be reported
        snapResolver    : null;                 // Custom snapshot path/file resolver ( default duplicates source